priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-DOC.md

 }
 ```

-### Check User : check user exist in a group or not
+### Check if user is a part of a member of a Group

 **CHECK USER URL**:  https://apps.applozic.com/rest/ws/group/check/user